 The yearly number of trips abroad rose slightly in 2019

-In 2019, UK residents took 72.6 million trips overseas in total.
-That was an 1% increase from 2018, or 1 million more visits.
-The number of trips had been steadily increasing for years, having gone up by 29% (or 16.2 million trips) from 2012 to 2017, as can be seen in our chart below.
-The average length of trips has also decreased to 9.8 nights, from 10.4 in 2018.
-While the length of trips decreasing, the number of trips is increasing and as a consequence the total amount spent by Brits has also increased in 2019, by 8%.
+In 2019, UK residents took 93.1 million trips overseas in total.
+That’s a 3% increase from 2018, or 2.5 million more visits.
+The number of trips has been steadily increasing for years, having gone up by 47% (or 29.6 million trips) from 2009 to 2019, as can be seen in the chart below.